Jarmos-san/dotfiles/Windows/README.md

 The configurations for my Neovim is available under this path: [dotfiles/Windows/Neovim/init.vim][My Neovim Config File].
 At it's current condition it's heavily a WIP file which is why it's void of any content.
 Regardless of it, rest assured, Neovim is **VERY** usable without any configurations out-of-the-box.

 As for where to copy the configuration to.
 You can copy the contents of my `init.vim` under your `$env:LOCALAPPDATA\nvim\init.vim`.
 Then ensure to reload `nvim` on your preferred terminal.

-### PowerShell Code

-The open-source cross-platform version of Microsoft's PowerShell.
-More information is available at: [github.com/PowerShell/PowerShell][PowerShell Core].

 ### Steam